-6.5 Mid-term Progress Reports.
+6.5 Six Week Progress Reports.

 Beginning Fall 2004, the faculty will report grades for all students (regardless of classification) enrolled in 1000- and 2000-level classes.
 This will normally occur during the sixth week of classes.
 Student athletes will have all grades reported, not just 1000- and 2000-level.
 Progress reports are made available to students and to the students' advisers through the computer (SIS) website.
-(The Spring Semester 1999 was the last production of Freshman Progress Reports in its previous form.)
+(The Spring Semester 1999 was the last production of Freshman Progress Retake no more than four courses or 15 hours (whichever is greater) during his or her academic career with the pass-no pass grading option.
+The option is restricted to those students who:

-- 6.6 Pass-No Pass Grading System.
-An undergraduate student may elect to take no more than four courses or 15 hours (whichever is greater) during his or her academic career with the pass-no pass grading option.
-The option is restricted to those students who: - a. have passed 28 or more semester credit hours; - b. have at least a 2.50 grade-point average in all hours attempted; - c. have met all of the prerequisites for enrollment in the course in question; - d. do not need the course in question for meeting any requirements for graduation or certification other than as a general (unrestricted) elective; - e. have approval of the academic adviser.
+6.6 Pass-No Pass Grading System.

+An undergraduate student may elect to take no more than four courses or 15 hours (which pure is greater) during his

+- a. have passed 28 or more semester credit hours; - b. have at least a 2.50 grade-point average in all hours attempted; - c. have met all of the prerequisites for enrollment in the course in question; - d. do not need the course in question for meeting any requirements for graduation or certification other than as a general (unrestricted) elective; - e. have approval of the academic adviser.